 What is the best souvenir from Paris?

-What is Paris famously known for?
+What is Paris famous for shopping?

 What things are cheaper to buy in Paris?